High Energy Physics

 We are interested in the non-standard couplings of the Higgs to SM particles.
 We are involved in the study of the production and decays of additional Higgs bosons in various extensions of the SM.
 Finally, we are working on building models of dark matter to explain recent data from dark matter experiments.

 Matter and anti-matter are thought to be created in equal abundance.
 Yet in the universe, matter is dominant over anti-matter.
 CP (charge-parity) violating effects within the fundamental forces are thought to have caused this particle over anti-particle asymmetry.
-The BaBar experiment is dedicated to the study of CP violation in the B-meson system.
+The Belle II experiment is dedicated to the study of CP violation in the B-meson system.
 The goal is to see if beauty quarks decay differently from anti-beauty quarks.
 Our measurements are expected to be important in explaining why we now have a matter universe.

-The University of Mississippi is working with physicists from two dozen universities and national labs to first design a neutrino factory with a muon storage ring and then a ring to collide muons head on.
+The University of Mississippi has worked with physicists from two dozen universities and national labs to first design a neutrino factory with a muon storage ring and then a ring to collide muons head on.
 The neutrino factory can produce the quantity of neutrinos needed to study the puzzling neutrino mass.
 With muons being about 200 times more massive than electrons, a low energy muon collider will allow direct production of the Higgs boson, the particle responsible for giving mass to all other particles.

-Our group is fabricating new types of radio-frequency cavities for muon acceleration and is building ultra-thin containers for liquid hydrogen to provide ionization cooling of muon beams.
+Our group has fabricated new types of radio-frequency cavities for muon acceleration and is building ultra-thin containers for liquid hydrogen to provide ionization cooling of muon beams.
 We are working on magnet designs for a fast-ramping acceleration ring and on alternating gradient magnets with a short-lattice spacing for a dogbone geometry accelerator.
 We are developing parallel Linux computing code to simulate cooling muons into small bunches making them easier to accelerate and to collide.

 DØ is a collaboration of almost 700 physicists from more than 80 institutions in 19 countries.
-The experiment uses a 5000 ton detector to observe millions of interactions each second at the world’s most powerful particle accelerator.
-In addition to top quark events, scientists will search through this copious data for many other things such as signs of extra dimensions and the Higgs particle, which could be responsible for mass generation.
+The experiment used a 5000 ton detector to observe millions of interactions each second at the world’s most powerful particle accelerator.
+In addition to top quark events, scientists are searching through this copious data for many other things such as signs of extra dimensions and the Higgs particle, which could be responsible for mass generation.
 The University of Mississippi group has been heavily involved in the installation, commissioning, and operation of the Silicon Microstrip Tracker which is used to precisely measure the location of particle interactions and decays.
 This information is crucial for identifying the secondary decays of b quarks which are characteristic features of top quark events.